grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

-Now we can clearly see the pattern.
+Now we can see the pattern more clearly.
 Whatever value of `b` we pass to the `Of()` method, it gets added to `a`.
 Let's try to generalize, this time using a little bigger step:

 ```csharp
 public class Addition